brendanmurty/site/content/posts/20130222_upcomingtasks-progress-view.md

 ---
 title: UpcomingTasks progress view
 date: 2013-02-22
+url: /posts/20130222_upcomingtasks-progress-view/
+oldUrl: /brendan/posts/20130222_upcomingtasks-progress-view/
 tags:
   - UpcomingTasks
 ---

-Check out your recent Basecamp 2 updates with the new progress view in [UpcomingTasks](/posts/farewell-upcomingtasks).
+Check out your recent Basecamp 2 updates with the new progress view in [UpcomingTasks](/posts/20161014_farewell-upcomingtasks).
 View recently edited or completed tasks and also view your comments.
 To begin, simply press the progress bar icon from the homepage.

 ![Progress icon in navigation](/images/brendan/progress-nav.png) _The progress bar icon is your friend_